Hamedhm/REGARMA/README.md

 # REGARMA
-This is an R package for penalized autoregressive model and autocorrelated residuals in
+This is an R package for penalized autoregressive model with autocorrelated residuals NOTE THAT THIS IS NOT THE FINAL VERSION OF THIS PACKAGE maybe some slightly changes will apply in future.